stephenhauck/CloneObject/README.md

 # CloneObject
-How to clone objects in C# easily .. been using it for years, works on complex objects as well
+How to clone objects in C# easily .. been using it for years, works on complex objects as well Also shows how to clone objects having different names with annotations.

 Newtonsoft is awesome ... here is how I copy objects when necessary